-Surgery aims to remove all of the stomach cancer while keeping as much normal tissue as possible.
-However, it is essential to remove a small amount of healthy tissue around the cancer to reduce the risk of the cancer coming back.
-The type of surgery will depend on where the tumour is growing and how advanced the cancer is.
+Surgery aims to remove all of the stomach cancer while keeping as much of the stomach as possible.
+This may involve having several procedures during the operation.
+The surgeon will also remove some healthy tissue around the cancer to reduce the risk of the cancer returning.
+Different types of surgery can be used.
+The type you have will depend on where the cancer is in the stomach.

 Learn more about:

 - Types of surgery

 - Risks of stomach surgery

 - Having a feeding tube

 The surgery will be done under a general anaesthetic.
 There are two ways to perform surgery for stomach cancer: